jerryjappinen/bellevue-docs/ui/persistence.md

 # Persistence

+Persistence refers to the app storing the state of an object as an instance of it is removed and recreated.
+In practice this means sharing

 ## Persistence in components

 [Components](./app/components.md) can easily store their state in Local Storage.
 This is implemented with a global mixin, which tracks a computed parameter `persist` and stores it whenever it changes.
-When the component
+When the component is recreated, the mixin loads values from local storage and updates the newly created instance to use those values (as defined by the `persist` setter).

-In order for peristence to work, we need to have a key to store the persistent values with.
+In order for persistence to work, we need to have a key to store the persistent values with.
 To make sure each component has one, you **must** define either the component's `name` property (which is a good practice) or a _computed_ property `persistKey` for your component in order for peristence to work.

 Any two Vue objects with the same `persistKey` (which defaults to the object's `name`) will **share the same persistent values**.
 This means that by default, persistence is shared across all instances of the same component.
 When authoring your code, be aware of this so that persistence works as expected for your users.

+Persistence in components is implemented via a global mixin.
+Here is a usage example:

 ```js
 	// MyPersistentComponent.vue